-Many bulk materials contain oil and fat.
+Many cargo materials such as grain contain oil and fat.
 This can have a very detrimental effect on the performance and life expectancy of a conveyor belt because it penetrates into the rubber causing it to swell and distort, often resulting in serious operational problems.

-Despite the untold damage caused to rubber there are, as yet, no recognised EN/ISO test standards for oil and fat penetration.
+Despite the untold damage caused to rubber there are, as yet, no recognized EN/ISO test standards for oil and fat penetration.
 This in itself can pose a big question mark against the oil resistance claims made by some manufacturers.
-In the Dunlop laboratories they apply the stringent ASTM D 1460 test standard, which originated in the USA.
+In the Dunlop laboratories, the company appliesy the stringent ASTM D 1460 test standard, which originated in the USA.